 Do I need a Pap or Pelvic Exam.
 Can we do that at the time of consultation?

 We can do a pap and pelvic exam at the time of consultation.
 However, please let us know so we can include that in your appointment.
 If it has been more than three years since your last exam, Dr. Poppy will likely recommend one, although it does not have to occur at the same visit if you want to wait.
 If you are unsure if you need one, you can discuss this with Dr. Poppy at the time of your initial consultation.

 Can you send my pap or biopsies through my insurance?
 Yes, we can.
 We just need a copy of your insurance card to do so.
 Can you order tests at outside facilities that I need done (like mammograms, DEXA scans, colonoscopies, etc)?
-Yes, as long as you don’t have Medicaid.
-These patients can opt to pay out of pocket for services as long as they understand that they can choose to go to a Medicare or Medicaid provider to have tests done through their government insurance.
-We cannot use Medicaid to pay for blood work, but patients can pay out of pocket for tests they wish to have run with us.
+Yes, we can order tests at other facilities where your insurance can cover.
+It is up to you to check with your insurance to find out where they want you to have tests done.
+You are responsible for any deductibles/co-pays that are required by your insurance for tests that you would like to have done.
 What happens if my insurance denies the blood work and I receive a large bill?
 It is the patients responsibility to be to be informed of their insurance coverage and choose where have their blood work drawn and submitted through.
 We can not make any adjustments or add any additional diagnosis codes to blood work submitted through your insurance outside of your office.
 However, if you have your blood work drawn in our office and submitted through insurance with Quest Diagnostics we might be able to help.
 In this instance if you receive a large bill from what your insurance would not cover and it is more expensive than the cash price we offer, we can cancel the labs through your insurance and you can pay this discounted rate in our office.